MsUn-123/py_tw_logger/README.md

 *stats - show stats of the channel (using your database of this channel)

-*ping - pong!
+*ping - Pong!
+Uptime: *h:m*.
+RAM used: *%*.

 ## TO-DO
 general:
 - [ ] Create minimal web project to interact with databases.
 - [ ] Change installation method.
 - [ ] Move files to corresponding folders.
+- [x] Add prefix to settings.py

 perfomance:
-- [ ] Use batches of messages to improve perfomance.
+- [ ] Use batches of messages to improve perfomance. (if logging big amount of messages it can throw random errors)
 - [ ] Make pool of connections.
 Investigate if we really need this.

 bot.py: